 This boxy yellow villa with views of Mount Etna over the rooftops of Taormina oozes history.
 Over the years it’s played host to many great literary giants and artists – Tennessee Williams, Bertrand Russell, Dali and Picasso, who gives his name to the main suite, were all guests of its aristocratic English owners.
-Today the daughter of the chauffeur and housekeeper, who worked for the family, owns the house.
-Mimma has preserved it beautifully; the stunning gardens and part of the house, including the dining room which was furnished and decorated by Frank Brangwyn and Alfred East, are now a museum as well as a hotel.
+Today Mimma, the daughter of the chauffeur and housekeeper, who worked for the family, owns the house.
+She has preserved it beautifully; the stunning gardens and part of the house, including the dining room which was furnished and decorated by Frank Brangwyn and Alfred East, are now a museum as well as a hotel.
 Guests enter a library/reception area, and the five light-flooded bedrooms are all upstairs; the two in the towers have huge terraces and spectacular vistas; all have antique furnishings, watercolours on pastel walls and brand new beds; bathrooms have been updated but mostly this place is a ‘how to’ in preservation.
 Each morning breakfast – fresh fruits, homemade cakes and breads – is laid out on the top floor as you gaze out over the Bay of Naxos and plan your day touring Sicily.
 Fab.